Helicopter: Loss of tail-rotor effectiveness

 For a standard helicopter with a single main rotor, the tips of the main rotor blades produce a vortex ring in the air, which is a spiraling and circularly rotating airflow.
 As the craft moves forward, these vortices trail off behind the craft.

 When hovering with a forward diagonal crosswind, or moving in a forward diagonal direction, the spinning vortices trailing off the main rotor blades will align with the rotation of the tail rotor and cause an instability in flight control.

 When the trailing vortices colliding with the tail rotor are rotating in the same direction, this causes a loss of thrust from the tail rotor.
 When the trailing vortices rotate in the opposite direction of the tail rotor, thrust is increased.
 Use of the foot pedals is required to adjust the tail rotor's angle of attack, to compensate for these instabilities.

-These issues are due to the exposed tail rotor cutting through open air around rear of the vehicle.
+These issues are due to the exposed tail rotor cutting through open air around the rear of the vehicle.
 This issue disappears when the tail is instead ducted, using an internal impeller enclosed in the tail and a jet of high pressure air sideways out of the tail, as the main rotor vortices can not impact the operation of an internal impeller.